Punggol Library

-Punggol Regional Library (Chinese: 榜鹅区域图书馆; Malay: Perpustakaan Wilayah Punggol) is a regional library located in Punggol, Singapore within One Punggol, with a connecting bridge to Sam Kee LRT station and within walking distances of Punggol Temporary Bus Interchange, Waterway Point and Punggol MRT/LRT station.
+Punggol Library (Chinese: 榜鹅图书馆; Malay: Perpustakaan Punggol) is a regional library located in Punggol, Singapore within One Punggol, with a connecting bridge to Sam Kee LRT station and within walking distances of Punggol Bus Interchange, Waterway Point and Punggol MRT/LRT station.
 It is the fourth regional library to be built after the Tampines, Woodlands and Jurong Regional libraries.
 On 30 January 2023, its first two floors were opened to the public.
 The remaining 3 levels were opened a few months later on 5 April 2023.

 The library is equipped with a range of accessible features to cater to persons with disabilities.
 There are calm pods that provide a quiet and safe space, as well as assistive keyboards with large print keys to aid persons with visual impairment.

 An assistive keyboard with large print keys and a joystick as an alternative mouse.
-Located in Punggol Regional Library.
+Located in Punggol Library.

 There is a MakeIT space that provides facilities for 3d printing, digital cutting, robotics, and more.
 Workshops and materials are free for all NLB members.